breezerider/DC-parameter-inference/README.md

 make clean; make -j && make install
 ```

+# Data for the Figures

+All the data is available in the `data` subdirectory.

-# Data for Figure 1
+# Reproduce Data for Figure 1

 To reproduce Figure 1, please change directory to `figure-1` and run